dalbertweiss/dalbertweiss.github.io/_posts/2022-02-09-continuallearning.md

 background: '/img/posts/01.jpg'
 ---

 Continual learning is a new branch within deep learning which tries to infer on new tasks based on previously aquired knowledge where data becomes incrementally available <a href="https://www.sciencedirect.com/science/article/pii/S0893608019300231">[1]</a>.
 While in deep learning the assumption is usually made processed data come from the same data distribution, this assumption can be broken in *continual learning settings*.
-Here the assumption is made that the algorithm can ad
+Here, the algorithm can adapt to novel information with reaching the situation of forgetting previously acquired knowledge.
+This so called *learning without forgetting* is an active research usually accomplished by replaying old memory within the new learning task.

 # 1. Introduction to Continual Learning